Supporting international students and workers through COVID-19

 Under the advice of the Australian Health Protection Principal Committee (AHPPC), there are a number of measures we all need to put in place to protect not only our own health, but the health of our loved ones and our community.

-To see the full list of resutrictions, head to the Australian Government’s dedicated page.
+To see the updated list of guidelines and restrictions, head to the Australian Government’s dedicated page.

 To understand more about the novel coronavirus (COVID-19) and how to manage your risk of infection, we spoke to GP Dr Hamish Black.